phaethonp/phaethonp.github.io/readme.md

   * MIT Liquid Neural Networks: A cutting-edge model that allows for adaptability in machine learning tasks.
 More Info & Research Paper

 **Engagement: Foster a Collaborative Environment**<br>
-  * Hackathons & Workshops: Organize events focused on improving the model or building applications using it.
+  * Hackathons & Workshops: We will start Organizing events focused on fine-tuning models on Greek data, and improving existing models.
+Then we will shift our focus to building applications utilizing these models.

-  * Collaborative Platforms: Use platforms like GitHub for collaborative development, bug tracking, and feature suggestions.
+  * Collaborative Platforms: We will use platforms like GitHub for collaborative development, bug tracking, and feature suggestions.
  * **Creating a Community of Self-Organized Open-Source Contributors:** The heart of this initiative lies in its community-driven approach.
 By fostering a global community of open-source developers around the Greek LLM project, we're ensuring that the model remains dynamic, relevant, and beneficial to all<br>

 ### 12. What is the "Fork the Government" movement?